 A trust manager is incredibly important for those who have already retired or are near retirement age.
 The number of assets you have acquired over your lifetime requires specific annual legal and tax obligations.
 In order to avoid missing any deadlines or filings, utilizing a trust manager is vital.
 Acting as the legal owner, your trust manager will handle all of the tax filings for the trust and distribute all assets accordingly based on the terms set forth within the trust.

-Our trust management service is specifically tailored to seniors and those are only a few years away from retirement.
+Our trust management service is specifically tailored to seniors and those who are only a few years away from retirement.
 Our trust manager can be accessed over the phone or through email.
 Those who are healthy may request an in-person appointment at one of our branches.

 Your Local Community Bank

 We understand these are uncertain financial times.
 If you have any questions or concerns regarding your finances and steps you can take to secure your financial future, please do not hesitate to contact our financial wealth management team!